yEAh-Games/admin/storage/read/notes/yeah-games/website-network.md

 add navbar to library creating new includes html file with improts?

 try chat again on archives including elsewhere, maybe won't include it although we could try an iframe

+start adding images to archives cdn, not view, but /assets or **/cdn** and host images off of there from now on for security and safety

+change pub dates for all qotds to the day they were actually published